 Here is a screenshot of running the script:

 Note: When changing the type of vSphere Switch, the following combinations will are supported by the script as well as using the vSphere Web Client: VDS to VDS, VSS to VSS and VSS to VDS.
-VDS to VSS is not supported using the UI or API.
+VDS to VSS is not supported using the UI or API and neither are 3rd party switches supported.

 Here are some additional xVC-vMotion and vMotion articles that may also useful to be aware of: